-I’m Kate Patton, Tech Nation’s temporary Entrepreneur Engagement Manager for Yorkshire.
+I’m Kate Patton, Tech Nation’s temporary Scaleup Engagement Manager for Yorkshire.
 We’re building a national network of ambitious entrepreneurs.
 If you’re a founder who requires support, feel free to book a meeting with me using this form.

 Opportunities and events